summerhays/new_momisms/_pages/dinner.md

 ## "Yum!
 This is right good!"

 The above ending to the index card was our way of teasing mom's momism.
-What she really said was, "I didn't know you could cook like *that*!"
+What she really said was, "I didn't know you could cook like *that!*"